bhunnid/HIDS/README.md

 **Ulinzi** is a lightweight, anomaly-based **Host Intrusion Detection System** written in Python.
-It watches a single Linux host in real time and raises alerts when activity deviates from a baseline of normal behaviour — no machine learning, no signatures, no heavy agent.
+It watches a single Linux host in real time and raises alerts when activity deviates from a baseline of normal behaviour.

 It detects **11 attack types** across the host and the network, shows them on a live web dashboard, persists them to SQLite, writes plain-text + JSON logs, and (optionally) pushes high-severity alerts to your phone via [ntfy.sh](https://ntfy.sh).

-> Built for the final-year project *"Ulinzi: A Lightweight Anomaly-Based Host Intrusion
-> Detection System"* (Strathmore University, School of Computing & Engineering Sciences).

----

 ## What it detects